npm-wharf/fabrik8/README.md

 ### What It's **Not** For

 `fabrik8` is not a CD solution (at least not presently).
-It is not meant to be run continuously against the same target (it cannot guarantee 100% idempotence).
+It is not meant to be run continuously against the same target (it cannot guarantee 100% idempotence, but makes a best effort to be).
 Running `fabrik8` multiple times _may_ yield unexpected results.
 For CD solutions, see [`hikaru`](https://github.com/npm-wharf/hikaru).

 ## Approach